Vladimir Grachev

-Vladimir Aleksandrovich Grachev (born 3 March 1942 in Taimanikha, Rodnikovsky District, Ivanovo Region) is a Russian scientist, politician, and ecologist.
-Doctor of Technical Sciences, professor, corresponding member of the Russian Academy of Sciences.
-Member of the Supreme Soviet of the RSFSR, the State Duma of the third and fourth convocations (1999–2007).
-Chairman of the Public Council under the Federal Service for Ecological, Technological and Atomic Supervision, member of the public council of the State state-owned enterprise Rosatom, Advisory Council under the Chairman of the Accounts Chamber of the Russian Federation.
-Member of the Parliamentary Assembly of the Council of Europe, the Russian Federation Commission for UNESCO, the Supreme Environmental Council of the State Duma Committee on natural resources, the environment, and ecology.
+Vladimir Aleksandrovich Grachev (Владимир Александрович Грачёв; 3 March 1942 – 26 April 2026) was a Russian scientist, politician and ecologist.
+He had a doctorate in engineering, and was a professor and corresponding member of the Russian Academy of Sciences.
+Grachev served as a member of the Supreme Soviet of the Russian SFSR, the 3rd State Duma, and the 4th State Duma.
+From 2008, he served as the advisor to the CEO of the State Atomic Energy Corporation Rosatom, chairman of the Public Council under the Rostekhnadzor, chairman of the Central Council of the All-Russian Society for Nature Conservation (2002–2010, 2017–2021), and president of the Vladimir Vernadsky Non-Governmental Environmental Fund.

+Grachev was also a member of the Advisory Council under the Chairman of the Accounts Chamber of the Russian Federation, as well as a Member of the Parliamentary Assembly of the Council of Europe, the Russian Federation Commission for UNESCO, and the Supreme Environmental Council of the State Duma Committee on natural resources, the environment, and ecology.

 Formation and academic degrees

-In 1960, Grachev graduated from the Ivanovo Industrial College, and in 1961, enrolled in the Penza Polytechnic Institute specializing in foundry.
-In 1966, he graduated with honors.
+In 1960, Grachev graduated with honors from Ivanovo Industrial College.
+In 1961, enrolled in the Penza Polytechnic Institute, specializing in foundry, from which he graduated with honors in 1966.
 In 1967, he enrolled in the graduate school of the Moscow Institute of Electronic Machine Building (MIEM).
-In 1969, he defended his thesis, and in 1987, his doctoral dissertation.
-Since 1991, he has been a corresponding member of the Russian Academy of Sciences in the department of physical chemistry and technology of inorganic materials.
+In 1969, he defended his master's thesis, and, in 1987, his doctoral dissertation.
+From 1991, he was a corresponding member of the Russian Academy of Sciences, in the department of physical chemistry and technology of inorganic materials.
 In 1996, he received a second degree in law at the Penza State University.

 Beginning of professional activity

-After graduating with honors from the Ivanovo Industrial College in 1960, Grachev worked for 15 years (until 1974) at the Penza compressor plant where from shop foreman he grew to chief metallurgist of the head laboratory.

-Since 1974, Grachev is senior lecturer, associate professor, and since 1980 - Head of the "Machinery and Technology Foundry Department" of the Penza Polytechnic Institute.

-He worked as head of the department at the Bauman Moscow State Technical University and the Academy of Labour and Social Relations.
+After graduating from Ivanovo Industrial College in 1960, Grachev worked until 1974 at the Penza compressor plant where he moved from shop foreman to chief metallurgist of the head laboratory.
+From 1974 onward, Grachev was a senior lecturer, associate professor, and, from 1980, head of the "Machinery and Technology Foundry Department" of the Penza Polytechnic Institute.
+He was also the head of the department at the Bauman Moscow State Technical University and the Academy of Labour and Social Relations.